F.I.A.M.C. HEALTHCARE ETHICS CENTRE

-FIAMC BIOMEDICAL ETHICS CENTRE
+FIAMC HEALTHCARE ETHICS CENTRE

 Federation Internationale des Associations Medical Catholique

-The FIAMC Bio-Medical Ethics Centre [FBMEC] was established in Bombay in September 1981 to study and debate the ethical status of various actions - experimental, diagnostic or therapeutic - in the bio-medical field within the ethic of culture, religion and the modern secular state.
+The FIAMC Healthcare Ethics Centre [FBMEC] was established in Bombay in September 1981 to study and debate the ethical status of various actions - experimental, diagnostic or therapeutic - in the bio-medical field within the ethic of culture, religion and the modern secular state.

 An Introduction